wooyek/flask-social-blueprint/README.md

 This is just authentication blueprint there is no templates, models and stuff that you would want to customize yourself.

+## Examples

 The example has a working model and templates, has a bunch of dependencies like Flask-SLQAlchemy, you can take it as a wire frame modify and build your app with that.

+Examples are made from some existing apps, they may contain more stuff that's really needed to showcase this module.
+When in trouble just ask questions.

 Or just drop in this solution inside your working Flask app.
 I should not create any conflicts with existing stuff.
 You maybe required to write an adapter for your User model and SocialConnection model (or similar) but that's 3 functions for the adapter.
 Any User model requirements come from Flask_security.

 ## What to do more?